 Here’s a trick — have you ever had a burger puff up in the middle while it was cooking?
 Before cooking, add a dimple to the middle of each burger.
 This stops it from puffing up in the middle and keeps things uniform.

 One more thing, there’s no need to mix the salt and pepper into the meat.
 Just season the top and bottom (like a steak).
 The more you fuss hamburger meat, the tougher it will become when cooked.
 By the way, we season our burgers liberally.

 The Best Way to Cook Hamburgers

 Our favorite way to cook burgers is in a cast iron skillet or on a flat top grill.
 We heat it over medium heat, add some butter and cook the burgers 2 to 3 minutes on each side.
 Done.

 If you’re partial to grilling, go for it.
 If you feel like it, we’ve taken our cast iron skillet to the grill with us — we just love the sear you get on the skillet compared to grates.
 No matter how you cook it, make sure you allow the patties to rest for a few minutes.

 Just look at that — moist, juicy and not too packed.
 A perfect burger.

-How to Tell When It’s Done.
-Our No-Guess Method for Burger Doneness
+How to Tell When a Burger is Done

-In the photo above, you’re looking at somewhere between medium-well and well.
+In the photo below, you’re looking at somewhere between medium-well and well.
 We really like to shoot for medium.
 A great way to do this is to use a meat thermometer.
 I’ve shared the temperature of burgers when they are rare, medium-rare, medium, medium-well, and well-done below.